eliot-akira/custom-content-shortcode/readme.md

 ## Custom Content Shortcode

 This is version 1.3.0-beta, currently under development and testing.

 For production, please use the [stable release](http://wordpress.org/plugins/custom-content-shortcode/).

-The **[loop]** and **[content]** have been rewritten for better code organization and optimizing for performance.
-All other modules are being updated also.